Our people – Agriculture

 • Nudge – an impartial, global financial education platform that coaches people to better understand their finances, manage their money and plan for their future;

-• Employee Assistance Programme – a service that delivers advice and solutions on mental health, practical problems, medical and nutrition worries, and any legal and financial issues; and
+• Employee Assistance Programme – a service that delivers advice and solutions on mental health, practical problems, medical and nutrition worries, and any legal or financial issues; and

-• Mental Health First Aiders – individuals who provide initial support, encouragement, guidance, and also have an understanding of mental health and what factors can affect wellbeing.
+• Mental Health First Aiders – 52 trained individuals who provide initial support, encouragement and guidance, and who understand mental health and what factors can affect wellbeing.
+All are re-trained every three years.

 Diversity, equity and inclusion (DEI)